-The power of student loan interest rates
+Student loan interest rates

 Pay attention to the APR

-How student loan interest works
+An example of how student loan interest works

 You'll find a host of calculators and other tools online that will help you calculate what you would owe each month on various student loans under various repayment plans, based on the student loan interest rate and repayment period of the student loan.
 To see how student loan interest rates impact the total cost of borrowing,

 visit our repayment examples.

 Now that you understand about student loan interest rates and APR, learn about what private student loan money can be spent on.